 Why is Abraham considered the father of faith?

 It is possible that obedience to God and obedience to His will cost Abraham dearly.
-But whatever it cost him, the loss of his good name, his wealth, or something else, Abraham did not compromise himself with the people of his birthplace and take part in their idolatry and immorality.
+But whatever it cost him, the loss of his good name, wealth, or something else, Abraham did not compromise with the people of his birthplace and take part in their idolatry and immorality.

-When Abraham entered the land of Canaan, he first settled in Shechem.
-He did not stay there long, but went to a more mountainous part, near Bethel.
+When Abraham entered the Land of Canaan, he first settled in Shechem.
+He did not stay there long but went to a more mountainous part near Bethel.
 There he made his home, built an altar to the Lord, and prayed for himself, his family, and all the servants under his hand.

 How many times is Abraham mentioned in the Bible?

 When God calls Abraham to come out of Ur, which had become a fair of deserts, he makes him a promise as a reward for this call.

 According to biblical sources and false information, Abram is mentioned in the Bible 27 times.
 His name is mentioned in the Gospels, and the Bible verses are as follows:

 - James 2:21-23

 - Hebrews 6:13,15; 7:1-10; 11:8-17